One recent sunny Sunday in a nearby park in downtown Milan, Blackie, the Swan, followed me up and down the Lambro, like an aquatic puppy.

 “Where have you been?
 I’ve been looking all over kingdom come for you.”

 When I asked the man where he usually met the swan, he glared at me.

 ‘She’s mine,’ his look seemed to say.
 ‘You were distracting her.
 She wasn’t immediately ready to greet me.’

-“This is the first time I’ve seen a swan here,” I chirped.
+“This is the first time I’ve seen a swan here,” I chirped nonetheless.
 Neither Blackie nor the man paid me any attention.

 “Arrivederci,” I said.
 The man turned his back, while Blackie gobbled the bread, her red beak submerged in the ripples she was creating.

 On my way home, I thought of swans and love affairs.
 Ancient myth says that Zeus took on the semblance of a swan to ravish Leda, a beautiful maiden.
 The subject matter appealed to many artists over the ages.
 Here’s a copy by Giovanni Francesco Melzi in the Uffizi Museum of a lost original by Leonardo da Vinci:

 Today, it seemed the opposite: Zeus was the man; Leda the swan.
 They had each other and were less lonely.